 There are several critical steps to the admissions process.
 We realize this can seem overwhelming.
 Our experienced staff is prepared to respond to women and families who may be in crisis and in need of immediate help.

 When you call, one of our licensed admissions counselors will ask you some questions about your situation to start assessing whether Timberline Knolls Residential Treatment Center might help.
-This typically takes about 30 minutes.
-We can arrange to speak with you at a time when you can have this conversation in a safe and private location.
-Sometimes that means rescheduling to talk at night or over the weekend.
+We then will schedule a more in depth phone screening, that typically takes about 30 minutes and is scheduled within 24 hours of your initial call.
+We can arrange to speak with you at a time when you can have this conversation in a safe and private location, sometimes that means rescheduling to talk at night or over the weekend.

 At times, an admissions counselor may determine that a woman or her loved ones are in immediate danger and recommend that they seek inpatient treatment, or call 9-1-1.
 This is done for the safety of the woman first and foremost, and does not preclude us from later reviewing her for admission to Timberline Knolls.